leisurelyrcxf/cmoult/examples/interactive/README.md

 starting the application or later?
 Should we use safe redefinition or thread rebooting?
 The choice is yours!

-Run interactive.sh and see the application run!
+Run interactive.py and see the application run!
+(This example requires PyQt4 and Python 3)